 Depending on how much your nanny drives and what vehicle they operate will determine if you need additional auto insurance.
 If your nanny drives your kids in your vehicle on a regular basis, you may need to add them to your insurance policy and increase your liability coverage.
 In this instance, it’s a good idea to contact your insurance provider and make sure your policy adheres to the minimum requirements in your state.

-If the nanny drives your kids in her car, it’s standard practice to reimburse for mileage at the current IRS rate of 56 cents per mile.
+If the nanny drives your kids in their car, it’s standard practice to reimburse for mileage at the current IRS rate of 67 cents per mile.
 This is meant to cover gas and general wear and tear on your nanny’s vehicle.
-Your nanny should ask their insurance company if regular travel with your kids in her car will require additional coverage.
+Your nanny should ask their insurance company if regular travel with your kids in their car will require additional coverage.
 If this is the case, many families opt to cover the additional fees associated with altering their nanny’s auto insurance policy.

 4. Employment Practices Liability Insurance (ELPI)